andrei-filip912/client/README.md

 You can access your videos anywhere, on any device.
 Your data is protected with proper SSL encryption.
 You only pay for what you are actually using.

+## Repo Summary:

+In the repository you can find the front end of the **Movie upload** project.
+It is done using React.

 ## Available Scripts

 In the project directory, you can run: